rohitsamalmvteams/remix-deploy-aws-amplify/README.md

     }
   ]
 }
+# In this git I've pushed the .amplify-hosting just to show you how it would look like but make that folder at the time of deployment on the server.
+Don't push this on your git like we don't push build files

-# Create a post-build script or you can run these commands on terminal
+# Create a post-build script

 $ mkdir bin
 $ touch bin/postbuild.sh